History & Architecture

 The following year, Crocker turned over the chapel deed to the trustees, and the little house of worship began formal operations.
 In 1878, the board expanded by two with the election of Gordon Norrie and Charles Ogden.

-Crocker died in 1881, probably never realizing that he left a legacy that would endure for more than 140 years.
+Crocker died in 1881, probably never realizing that he left a legacy that would endure for 150+ years.

 From Pequot Chapel, "A History", James S. Reyburn, Editor